 The flash crash / the fat tail event that no one saw coming

 In addition, such models quickly lull investors into a sense of security where there is none.
 They may work out 99 times out of 100.
 But what happens if that one exception has unpleasant consequences for me as an investor?
-Especially flash crashes can quickly trigger sell orders.
+Flash crashes can quickly trigger sell orders.

 I know all of this is unlikely and has never happened on this scale before (the flash crash of 2010 had a scale of “only” 9 percent and lasted 40 minutes).
 But that’s what it’s all about.
 Just because something like this hasn’t happened in the past doesn’t mean it can’t happen.
 Black swans are so destructive precisely because no one thought they were possible.